Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inject_source_add_noise** [ Type: *bool* ]

-	If True, when injecting the artifical source, include random possion noise to the PSF prior to its addition to the image.
+	If True, when injecting the artificial source, include random possion noise to the PSF prior to its addition to the image.